eet-nu/api-docs/source/favourites.html.md

     http://api.eet.nu/profiles/:id/favourites

-The body needs to contain the variable `venue_id` with the id of the venue you want to mark as favourite as value.
+The body needs to contain the variable `venue_id` with the id of the venue you want to mark favourite as value.

-This action is limited to current user unless the current user is an admin
+You are only allowed to add favourites to the profile of the currently logged in user

 ## Delete a favourite